SmartBear/zephyr-for-jira-examples/junit4-example/README.md

 # Junit 4 Integration Example

-This is an example project on how to use the integration of Zephyr Scale and Zephyr Squad with automated tests when using JUnit 4.
-This JUnit mechanism creates a JSON file containing the test results that can then be uploaded to Zephyr Scale or Zephyr Squad after tests are run.
+This is an example project on how to use the integration of Zephyr and Zephyr Essential with automated tests when using JUnit 4.
+This JUnit mechanism creates a JSON file containing the test results that can then be uploaded to Zephyr after tests are run.

 In order to achieve that, you need to annotate the JUnit methods with `@TestCase`.

 ## Usage

 Firstly, you need to add a dependency to your pom file, to get access to the JUnit listener and the annotations.
-Note that although the library is named `zephyrscale-junit-integration` it is compatible with both Zephyr Scale and Zephyr Squad:
+Note that although the library is named `zephyrscale-junit-integration` it is compatible with both Zephyr and Zephyr Essential:

 ```
 <dependencies>